MHA Alumni Profiles

 In undergraduate school at IU Bloomington, Nicholas completed an internship in the Indiana University Washington Leadership Program where he spent an entire semester working for America’s Health Insurance Plans in Washington, D.C. and was fascinated by the policy and business side of healthcare, and knew he wanted to pursue a business degree in healthcare post undergrad.

-Read Nicholas' story
+Read Nicholas's story

 Katie Krivacs, MHA'21